 Jed Ward is an attorney who specializes in whistle blower, David vs. Goliath, type cases.
 He finds a client who is suing an auto company over a safety problem that has had a severe effect ...
 See full summary »

 At the beginning of the 20th century, a newspaper organizes an endurance horse race: 700 miles to run in a few days.
 9 adventurers are competing, among them a woman, Miss Jones, a Mexican, an Englishman, a young cowboy, an old one and two friends, Sam Clayton and Luke Matthews.
 All those individualists will learn to respect each other.
 Written by

 Rosie casually drops the term "Mickey Finn" to refer to a near-toxic combination of whiskey and sleeping medicine.
-According to the Wikipedia page for this term, Mr. Finn did indeed commit his drug-and-rob crimes about three years prior to the action in this film but also indicates that while the crime was mentioned in Chicago newspapers the term itself wasn't in popular usage as a stand-alone noun until several years later.
+According to the Wikipedia page for this term, Mr. Finn did, indeed, commit his drug-and-rob crimes about three years prior to the action in this film, but also indicates that whilst the crime was mentioned in Chicago newspapers, the term itself wasn't in popular usage as a stand-alone noun until several years later.
 See more »

 I heard your newspaper is running an honest race.